lesteenman/drupal-flickr-albums/README.md

 This module currently uses the CSS3 flexbox standard, which might not be available in older browsers.
 This module requires a PHP version higher than 5.4.

+# Installation
+Add more installation tricks

+## Note for Drush users
+The FlickrApi dependency needs the oauth_common module to work.
+However, `drush en oauth_common` does not work.
+You will first have to download the `oauth` module (`drush dl oauth`), before enabling `oauth_common`.

 # Other Flickr modules
 There are a number of other Flickr modules for Drupal.
 However, it seems that most lacked support for video, different permissions based on the original media permissions, or commenting.
 I haven't seen any modules that combine all of these in the way this module does.